If not for Lucy, there would be no Star Trek

 Lucy

-In I Love Lucy, a 50’s sitcom voted Best TV show of all time, Lucille Ball plays a devoted wife, expert cook, and attentive mother.
-Outside this housewife role, she was portrayed as tone-deaf, naïve, and clumsy, unlike the real-life Lucille Ball who owned the production studio and was a leader in Hollywood.
+I Love Lucy was a 50’s sitcom voted Best TV show of all time.
+Lucille Ball played a devoted wife, expert cook, and attentive mother.
+Outside her role as a housewife, she was portrayed as tone-deaf, naïve, and clumsy, unlike the real-life Lucille Ball who owned the production studio and was a groundbreaker in Hollywood.
 Today women play varied roles in sitcoms: teacher, vice president, head writer, detective, park director, doctor.

-We’ve come a long way baby – in sitcoms and in life.
+We’ve come a long way – in sitcoms and in life.

-Mom and Dad in young families today have more balanced responsibilities, with Dad’s fuller participation in household chores and kids, and Mom’s contribution to finances.
+Mom and Dad in young families today balance their responsibilities, with Dad’s fuller participation in household chores and kids, and Mom’s contribution to finances.
 We are reaching equality.
-Both parties are more empathetic and appreciative of the other, which draws the family closer and bodes well for future generations.
+Both parties are more empathetic and appreciative of the other, which draws the family closer and bodes well for the next generation.

 Feminine strengths outside the home benefit everyone.
 Women lead from collaboration, empathy, and multi-tasking, and through their firsthand experience with the day-to-day challenges of being a woman.
 Women connect dots, they see the big picture and tend to weigh factors like environment and inequality.
-Women-run companies tend to examine these issues and seek ways to address them in positive ways.
+Women-run companies tend to examine these issues and seek ways to address them.

-Roddenberry wanted Star Trek to reflect the 60’s counterculture and show how humans can learn from the past and end violence, though he did not tout this.
-To attract investors, he positioned Star Trek as a Space Western.
-He failed to attract funding.
-The show was viewed as not marketable because the spaceship had a racially diverse crew, the first in US television history.
+Roddenberry wanted Star Trek to reflect the 60’s counterculture and show how humans can learn from the past and end violence.
+He did not tout this, instead, he positioned Star Trek as a Space Western.
+The show was viewed as not marketable because the spaceship had a racially diverse crew, the first in US television history until Lucielle Ball backed it.

-Star Trek the Original Series, the show with a positive view of the future that became a worldwide phenomenon, was backed by Ms. Lucielle Ball.
-A brilliant businesswoman and ultra-talented actor who played a klutz—a role outside dutiful wife and mother that the public could accept in showbiz in the 50s.
+Star Trek the Original Series, the show with a positive view of the future that became a worldwide phenomenon, was backed by a brilliant businesswoman and ultra-talented actor who played a klutz—a role outside dutiful wife and mother that the public could accept in showbiz in the 50s.

 Share the Post: